IBM-Cloud/techxchange-labs/docs/pfeng-1818/04-building-with-terraform-modules.md

     Terraform will ask for your confirmation.
 Type `yes` and press Enter.

-    The provisioning process for the network can take a few minutes (typically less than 10 minutes).
-Once complete, you can go to the [VPC console](https://cloud.ibm.com/vpc-ext/network/vpcs) in the Target Deployment IBM Cloud Account to see your newly created `management` and `workload` VPCs.
+    The provisioning process for the network can take a few minutes (typically 3 to 4 minutes).

+Once the apply starts, you can go to the VPC console to see your newly created resources.
+Copy the following URL and open it in the private browser window where you are logged into your target IBM Cloud account: `https://cloud.ibm.com/infrastructure/network/vpcs`

+> **Note:** Ensure the region is set to **us-south** on that page.

+You should start to see the new resources appearing (VPCs).
+You can refresh the page periodically.
+Once they appear, you can click on the VPCs to explore their details and see how they match the configuration you specified in your Terraform code.

 ---